-Instead of original sin, Orthodoxy uses the term ancestral sin to describe the effect of Adam’s sin on mankind.
-We do this to make a key distinction; we didn’t sin in Adam (as the Latin mistranslation of Romans 5:12 implies).
+Instead of original sin, which is used in Western Christianity, the Orthodox Church uses the term ancestral sin to describe the effect of Adam’s sin on mankind.
+We do this to make one key distinction; we didn’t sin in Adam (as the Latin mistranslation of Romans 5:12 implies).
 Rather we sin because Adam’s sin made us capable of doing so.

 The Greek word for sin, amartema, refers to an individual act, indicating that Adam and Eve alone assume full responsibility for the sin in the Garden of Eden.
 The Orthodox Church never speaks of Adam and Eve passing guilt on to their descendants, as did Augustine.
 Instead, each person bears the guilt of his or her own sins.

 Because Catholicism understands sin in legal terms, the West views sin and death as a debt and crime against God.
-Even if God forgives your sins, you must still pay for them with temporal punishment in Purgatory.
+Even if God forgives your sins, you must still pay for them with temporal punishment in Purgatory (note that most Protestants reject this).
 God essentially requires satisfaction both for the guilt of the sin and for the debt the believer owes God in payment.
-Therefore, salvation in Catholicism means satisfying God and avoiding punishment.
+Therefore, salvation in Catholicism and Protestantism means satisfying God and avoiding punishment.